 Vanguard Consumer Staples ETF (VDC)

-Vanguard FTSE Emerging Markets ETF (VWO)
+Vanguard ETFs to Buy: Vanguard Emerging Markets (VWO)